Ayush170-Future/jailbreak-ctf/README.md

 Once the website is live, dive into the chatbot and see if you can bypass its restrictions to uncover the hidden segment.
 Happy hunting!

+## Credits

+[Vibhuti](https://github.com/vibhuti5) worked on the frontend and helped refine the initial idea.